 Justin MacLean -- an independent consultant working in the field of analytics for business -- boasts a background in programming, selling, strategy, and product management.

 Justin spent his early career with Oracle, designing and building solutions in enterprise resource planning.
 He has since worked across sectors, industries, and functions, always with a focus on understanding data and using it to address business problems.
 He founded InkSpace Analytics in 2018 to produce outcomes with analytics.

 Why did you decide to pursue a career in business intelligence?
 Was it something you were always interested in?

 I've been interested in computers since I was a kid and discovered business intelligence shortly after joining the professional workforce as a consultant working in logistics.
 I was attracted to the space because it provides a wonderful opportunity to apply technology to real business problems.
 I was also looking for work that allows for the daily opportunity to learn about new functions, industries, and technologies.

-- What do you find to be the most exciting aspect of working in business intelligence?
+What do you find to be the most exciting aspect of working in business intelligence?

-For me, what's exciting is the ability of BI to guide decisions in real businesses.
+For me, what's exciting is the ability of business intelligence to guide decisions in real businesses.
 To me, this is the central objective of the space, and it's not as easy as it looks.
 Very often, the business objective gets lost as we build the latest "cool" thing, and we wind up with a solution in search of a problem.
 What's exciting is identifying a problem, then creating a well-matched solution.

-- How do you stay up to date with changes in the industry?
+How do you stay up to date with changes in the industry?